SynBioHub/synbiohub2-docs/content/UserDocumentation/Admin.md

 * Name: This is the name which you want to give to your plugin.

 * URL: In this column, you need to enter the URL for your plugin.
+For more information about plugin urls see Adding plugins to the admin panel under the [installation](https://synbiohub.github.io/plugins/#22-installation) section

 After filling both of the columns click on **save**, in order to save your plugin.